New research suggests that taking vitamin B-3 orally might soon become an effective way to treat or even prevent acute kidney injury.

 In acute kidney injury, the kidneys suddenly stop functioning — usually as a result of complications during hospitalization.

 Though temporary, the condition can be fatal.
-In fact, the National Institutes of Health (NIH) say that 9.5 percent of the adults who had the condition in 2013 died as a result.
+In fact, the National Institutes of Health (NIH) say that

 Acute kidney injury occurs when waste products accumulate in the blood and the kidneys struggle to maintain a good balance of fluids in the body.
 Seniors, people already hospitalized, and patients in intensive care units are particularly vulnerable to the condition.